|

 radiating out into the surrounding experimental area.
 The same was true

-of NRU, commissioned alongside NRX in 1957 and still operating today.
+of NRU, commissioned alongside NRX in 1957 and shut down in 2018.
 Dr. Bertram Brockhouse won the 1994 Nobel Prize in

 physics for his pioneering work in neutron-scattering, performed four